Coconut oil helps your skin, hair, and is a fantastic oil for cooking. We know that many women even enjoy using this oil as a natural sex lube.

 A silicone lubricant combines the best of both oil and water-based lubes!

-Silicone lube is safe to be used with latex condoms, diaphragms, and silicone sex toys.
+Silicone lube is safe to be used with latex condoms, diaphragms, and non-silicone sex toys (like plastic, ceramic, aluminum, steel, and more.)

 It can also be an awesome companion for steamy shower sex sessions.